The Authoritarian Playbook

 A strong democracy depends upon the separation of powers within government and on non-governmental institutions to provide additional checks on abuse.
 When the system works properly, the legislature and courts prevent the executive branch from exercising power in corrupt ways, and the media, private sector, and civil society all act as additional bulwarks against improper behavior.
 In the U.S., the balance between the branches of government has been shifting in recent decades, with the executive branch aggrandizing power and Congress abdicating its role.
 Protect Democracy fights to maintain a strong system of checks and balances to prevent the executive branch from successfully engaging in authoritarian actions.

 Strong democracies have strong oppositions and free presses, who alert the public when those in power are abusing their positions.
 The U.S. has a long tradition of independent media and vibrant dissent.
-But like authoritarian leaders the world over, former President Trump and autocratic-minded figures at the state level have sought to use the power of government to limit dissent.
+Autocratic movements and regimes tend to weaken not only freedom of speech and the press, but the influence of any public voices (often media or civil society) that could serve as vocal counterpoints to the autocratic faction.
 Protect Democracy works to prevent the executive branch and other government officials from being able to bully or punish Americans for voicing their dissent.

 Delegitimizing vulnerable communities

 Democracy in diverse societies requires protecting the rights of minorities, including political minorities who have lost at the ballot box as well as groups outside the dominant majoritarian racial, ethnic, religion, sexual orientation, or gender identity groups.
-The U.S. has an ugly, tragic, and imperfect history when it comes to living up to its founding principles and protecting the rights of all Americans.
-And yet, many modern American leaders express an inclusive vision of the U.S., acknowledging our imperfect past while holding out hope for a better future.
+Modern-day autocrats use demographic identity as a way to sow division.
 Aspiring autocrats have sought to rally populist support by attacking vulnerable communities and seeking to define them as outside the scope of the polity — including, for example, by seeking to nullify their participation in elections.
 Protect Democracy works to ensure that our democracy is one that is inclusive and fair for all Americans.

 Free, fair, and regular elections form the cornerstone of our democracy, allowing citizens to exercise their most basic political right: the right to choose who governs.
 But elections only achieve that goal if they take place on a fair playing field.
 However, at both the federal and state levels, we are seeing attempts to tilt that playing field.
 From the efforts to overturn the legitimate results of the 2020 election to new legislation being proposed and passed in statehouses around the country to limit access to the ballot, corrupt the vote counting and certification process, and politicize election administration, the integrity of our elections is under siege.
 Protect Democracy uses legal, advocacy, technological, and communications tools to fight those efforts and seek to ensure a free, fair, and secure electoral landscape for all Americans.